youzan/vant/src/collapse/README.md

 ### Disabled

-Use the `disabled` prop to disable CollaseItem.
+Use the `disabled` prop to disable CollapseItem.

 ```html
 <van-collapse v-model="activeNames">